poroping/terraform-provider-fortios/docs/data-sources/logfortianalyzercloud_setting.md

 * `access_config` - Enable/disable FortiAnalyzer access to configuration and data.
 * `certificate` - Certificate used to communicate with FortiAnalyzer.
+* `certificate_verification` - Enable/disable identity verification of FortiAnalyzer by use of certificate.
 * `conn_timeout` - FortiAnalyzer connection time-out in seconds (for status and log buffer).
 * `enc_algorithm` - Configure the level of SSL protection for secure communication with FortiAnalyzer.
 * `hmac_algorithm` - FortiAnalyzer IPsec tunnel HMAC algorithm.